 Listeners, social reach, demographics and more for this podcast.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
+Rephonic provides a wide range of podcast stats for Quantum Physics for Kids.
 We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
-See how many people listen to Quantum Physics for Kids and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+See how many people listen to Quantum Physics for Kids and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Quantum Physics for Kids launched a year ago and published 26 episodes to date.
+Quantum Physics for Kids launched 2 years ago and published 32 episodes to date.
 You can find more information about this podcast including rankings, audience demographics and engagement in our podcast database.

-Rephonic pulls reviews for Quantum Physics for Kids from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Quantum Physics for Kids from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.